pantae35872/anythings/README.txt

-Nah this generate readme sucks
+Nah this forge generated readme sucks
 Source installation information for modders
 -------------------------------------------
 This code follows the Minecraft Forge installation methodology.
 It will apply